PrismarineJS/mineflayer/doc/api.md

  * `callback(error)` - called when tossing is done. if error is truthy, you were not able to complete the toss.

+#### bot.startDigging(block)

+Begin digging into `block` with the currently equipped item.
+When you finally break through the block, you get a "diggingCompleted" event.
+There is currently no way to stop digging.

+#### bot.canDigBlock(block)

+Returns whether `block` is diggable and within range.